A machine learning-based study of open-charm hadrons in proton-proton collisions at the Large Hadron Collider: Methodology

 \subsubsection{Random Forest}

-Random Forest is a versatile and widely used ML algorithm that operates by constructing multiple decision trees during training.
+Random Forest (RF) is a versatile and widely used ML algorithm that operates by constructing multiple decision trees during training.
 It gives the output as the class, i.e., the mode of the classes for classification or mean prediction for regression tasks~\cite{Louppe:2014}.
+It is highly flexible and efficient, even without hyperparameter tuning.
 One of the key advantages of Random Forest is that it can be used for both regression and classification tasks.
 It provides a good indicator of the feature's importance, handles high-dimensional spaces well, and can deal with unbalanced datasets.
-Random forest is also less likely to overfit than individual decision trees.
+Random Forest is also less likely to overfit than individual decision trees.